sharmaSagar2/FlightsAndSearchservice/README.md

 ##my notes
-interaction with models can be done by repository layer service layer->bussiness logic,connecting with repository layer controllers->hitting api
+.interaction with models can be done by repository layer .service layer->bussiness logic,using  repository layer in service layer .service directly communicating with repositoy .controllers->hitting api